Modern PHP-FPM and NGINX Configuration

 • pm.max_spare_servers: Maximum idle processes

-Performance Tuning Considerations
+Performance Tuning (Advanced, Optional)

 Adjust pm.max_children based on available memory and expected traffic.
 Each PHP-FPM process typically consumes 20-50 MB of RAM depending on application complexity.